chaochaowong/pocketbase-aws/README.md

 ## Acknowledgement

 I would like to thank [David Alber](https://github.com/davidalber) for his guidance on DNS record configuration, Terraform configuration, and Ansible application deployment.
-His extensive help on debugging and troubleshotting was crucial to the completion of this project.
+His extensive help on debugging and troubleshotting wasgig crucial to the completion of this project.

 ## Backups